The Collaborative Urban Resilience Exchange: lessons on informal settlement data and partnership building

 - Resilience planning processes: those that require inclusion can create conditions for changes and a willingness to engage.
 For example, the City Resilience Strategy offers a definitive process for facilitating collaboration and engagement, alongside a tangible deliverable that can be co-created and used to inform future collaborations.
 Similarly, the Chief Resilience Officer, a new position in city government, can act as a dedicated point-person to support this process, regular engagement and ongoing dialogue.

-- Institutionalisation of community-government partnerships: if avoided, this can become a pervasive barrier to transformative change as partnerships and relationships based on individual champions fail to last beyond the tenure of those individuals.
+- The institutionalisation of community-government partnerships: if avoided, this can become a pervasive barrier to transformative change as partnerships and relationships based on individual champions fail to last beyond the tenure of those individuals.
 In city governments with a high turnover of officials or staff, politics can shift incentives for collaboration meaning that communities and officials may need to repeat the cycle of trust building.

 - New international frameworks: targets such as the Sustainable Development Goals and New Urban Agenda can create higher-level incentives to promote participation and develop locally-led solutions.